 Regulatory affairs specialists work at the interface between business and government regulations, shepherding medical products from inception to market.

-It’s a career track that can move you quickly from newbie to manager, reward you with weighty responsibility for important projects, and pay you more than what you would have earned if you had stayed at the bench.
+It’s a career track that can move you quickly from beginner to manager, reward you with weighty responsibility for important projects, and pay you more than what you would have earned if you had stayed at the bench.

 The work is very detail-focused, as it involves writing and reviewing documents that are thousands of pages long.
 It requires an understanding of science and business, as well as government language and procedures.